mmchinmay555/TicTacToe/README.md

 # TicTacToe Multiplayer Game 🎮

-A multiplayer game developed in C++ with auto-matchmaking feature, built using custom libraries for client-server interaction and player session management.
+A multiplayer game developed in C++ with auto-matchmaking feature, built on top custom libraries for client-server interaction and player session management.
 Designed for reusability and easy integration.

 ## Features ✨